 It offers a macro recording feature, very much like the MSFT Office suite, which can replicate your actions.

 For advanced features you will need to do some coding, however the features are very nicely documented for lot of different use cases.

 Selenium is one of the pioneering tools in this area.
 It is very feature-rich, however requires a lot more technical knowledge to use.

 I hope you find this list useful if you are new to localization testing.
-If you have been doing this for a while and have other suggestions, please send them my way in the comments and I will update the list.
+If you have been doing this for a while and have other suggestions for great localization testing tools that we should check out, please send them my way in the comments and I will update the list.